INK-USC/PLE/README.md

 ## System Output
-The output on [BBN dataset](https://drive.google.com/file/d/0B2ke42d0kYFfTEs0RGpuanRLQlE/view?usp=sharing) can be download from [here](https://www.dropbox.com/s/tex2vnihdkfo2nm/predictionInText_hple_hete_feature_perceptron.txt?dl=0).
+The output on [BBN dataset](https://drive.google.com/file/d/0B2ke42d0kYFfTEs0RGpuanRLQlE/view?usp=sharing) can be found [here](https://raw.githubusercontent.com/shanzhenren/PLE/master/Results/BBN/predictionInText_hple_hete_feature_perceptron.txt).
 Each line is a sentence in the test data of BBN, with entity mentions and their fine-grained entity typed identified.

 ## Makefile